Adrenal tumor: Surgical

+Non-surgical management

+Non-surgical management of adrenocortical cancer: Although surgery is recommended for the best chance of survival without reoccurrence, Mitotane has also been used in the non-surgical management of adrenocortical carcinomas as adjuvant therapy.
+Mitotane is given orally via tablets and levels are monitored to ensure proper levels.
+Retrospective studies have analyzed the efficacy of mitotane and have determined that it should be used as adjuvant therapy in cases of patients with increased risk of reoccurrence.
+Mitotane can induce hormonal dysregulation including adrenal insufficiency, hypothyroidism, and hypogonadism.
+Non-hormonal side effects of this medication include fatigue, GI symptoms, dyslipidemia, skin rash and mild leukopenia.

 Future diagnostic tools

 Blood circulating microRNAs (miRNA) has been investigated in the recent years for the potential as a less-invasive biomarker for adrenal diseases.
 Nine studies have so far investigated the occurrence of circulating miRNAs in blood from patients diagnosed with adrenocortical tumors.
 MiRNAs can be released into the blood stream by three different types of excretion.
 Cellular damage with passive release (necrosis, inflammation), active secretion in the form of extracellular vesicles (EV) (microvesicles, exosomes and apoptotic bodies) or in association with high density lipoproteins (HDL) and Argonaute (AGO) proteins.
 The majority of miRNAs found in blood are in complexes with AGO.
 Despite the promising results, the sensitivity of potential circulating miRNA markers for adrenocortical tumors appears to be variable.
 An increase in sensitivity could possibly be achieved by targeting only EV-associated miRNAs as the release of miRNAs into EVs are hypothesized to be a controlled process.
 EV-associated miRNAs could thereby act as more specific markers of malignancy.
 However, as there were significant differences in the results of the studies performed, methodological differences and low patient numbers could contribute to this discrepancy.
 This calls for further studies on larger cohorts with uniform methodological requirements to clarify the applicability of circulating miRNAs as biomarkers of prognosis and malignancy in patients diagnosed with adrenocortical tumors.